 Fringe Arts Festival: Winter Whimsy in Asheville

-During the depths of winter, the Asheville Fringe Arts Festival brings a burst of artistic color to downtown, with innovative theater, dance, spoken word and performance arts at venues all around town.
+During the winter, the Asheville Fringe Arts Festival brings innovative theater, dance, spoken word and performance arts to venues throughout town.
+This multiple venue festival provides artists with opportunities to explore the edges of their work.

 Wonder what Fringe is all about?